cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 {{ site.data.products.db }} does not support certificate-authenticated client requests.
 TLS is used to authenticate the server and encrypt all traffic, but the user must authenticate to the database with a username/password combination.

-Because the server must still be TLS authenticated, the client must know to trust the certificate authority that signed the public certificate identifying the server.
+Because the server must still be TLS-authenticated, the client must know to trust the certificate authority that signed the public certificate identifying the server.
 The path to the CA's public certificate is passed as the `sslrootcert` parameter in a [database connecton string](../connect-to-the-database.html), or by being placed in the directory specified by the `certs-dir` argument in a connection made with the [`cockroach sql`](../cockroach-sql.html) CLI command.

 ### Self-Hosted CockroachDB

 {{site.data.alerts.callout_info}}
-Customers who deploy and manage their own CockroachDB clusters must provision and manage certificates on each nodes, implementing their own PKI security.
-This entails ensuring that credentials are carefully controlled, monitoring for signs of compromise and mitigating the impact of potential credential leaks.
+Customers who deploy and manage their own CockroachDB clusters must provision and manage certificates on each node, implementing their own PKI security.
+This entails that you must ensure credentials are carefully controlled, monitoring for signs of compromise and mitigating the impact of potential credential leaks.
 Authorization for issuing credentials is particularly critical, and this includes issuing private key/public certificate pairs for CockroachDB nodes or clients.
 Unmitigated compromise of either of these can have devastating business impact.

 Choosing a strategy for maintaining solid private PKI is important and complex, and depends on your total system requirements, total security threat model, and available resources.